status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

     1. Select **Mute chat**.

 !!! tip
-	DMs show up greyed out :mobile-mute: **Mute** next to their name, when you mute notifications.
+	When you mute notifications for a DM, it gets greyed out and :mobile-mute: Mute appears next to the user's name.

 ## Mute all direct messages notifications